beaujeant/beaujeant.github.io/AppSec101/programming.md

 When using the pointer name only, we get the memory address stored in the pointer variable.
 Whenever we use the `*` in front of the mail, we get the value located at the memory address stored in the pointer variable.

 As you can see in our last example, whenever we did `b = a;`, we copied the content stored in the variable `a` and stored into the variable `b`.
 We did not copy the address.
-So, later, whenver the variable `a` is modified, `b` still has the old value.
+So, later, whenever the variable `a` is modified, `b` still has the old value.

 Branching
 ---------

 When programming, you will most likely want at some point to verify or test some variables and do something accordingly.
-For instance, verifying if the password entered by the user is correct or verify if a file exist.
+For instance, verifying if the password entered by the user is correct or verify if a file exists.
 These can be done thanks to __branching__.
 Branching is whenever the program has to choose between two (or more) branches based on one (or more) conditions.
-The most common form of branch is the __if__/__else__ statements:
+The most common form of branches is the __if__/__else__ statements:

 ```
 if( pin_code == 1234 )